christopherfkk/fat-contract-s3-sync/README.md

 - Maximum object size for a multi-part PUT operation: 5TB
 - Maximum object size for a single GET operation: 5TB

-For details of other API action limits, you can check for [s3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html) and for [4everland](https://docs.4everland.org/bucket-api/#limits-of-s3-api).
+For details of other API action limits, you can check for [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html) and for [4everland](https://docs.4everland.org/bucket-api/#limits-of-s3-api).